Yandex Cloud

 To add a certificate, use the requestNew REST API method for the Certificate resource or the CertificateService/RequestNew gRPC API call.

 A new certificate with the Validating status will appear in the certificate list.
-This status means that a request for a Let's Encrypt® certificate has been created.
-You need to get your domain rights confirmed for the request to be processed.
+This status means that a request for issuing a Let's Encrypt® certificate has been created.
+You need to pass your domain rights checks for the request to be processed.

 Note